Canadian-Geospatial-Platform/geoview/docs/programming/best-practices.md

 ```

 If you want to see how classes and type gards are used in the viewer, have a look at the
-/packages/geoview-core/src/api/events/payloads/ folder and search where we use these payloads through the code.
+[payloads folder](../../../packages/geoview-core/src/api/events/payloads) and search where we use these payloads through the code.

 ## 5- Use the spreading operator only when necessary ##